 Discovery staffers Casey Luskin and Logan Gage are in Harrisburg observing the final days of the Kitzmiller v.
 Dover trial.
 Logan Gage has this report on some of Thursday's courtroom activity.

-Harrisburg, PA -- The Dover, PA trial resumed this morning with defense attourney Patrick Gillen calling a Dover high school teacher to the stand.
+Harrisburg, PA — The Dover, PA trial resumed this morning with defense attorney Patrick Gillen calling a Dover high school teacher to the stand.
 Robert Linker, now in his twelfth year of teaching biology at Dover high, testified that he is firmly against the mentioning of intelligent design in his classroom.
 Linker was a co-signer of a letter to the Dover Area School Board saying it was unethical to teach intelligent design to his students, for his conscience would not allow him to knowingly present false information.
-(Keep in mind the ironic word "knowingly" as we proceed.)
+(Keep in mind the ironic word “knowingly” as we proceed.)

-When asked if he had ever taken the time to fully read Of Pandas and People, the reference book on intelligent design available for students in the Dover library, Linker responded "no"--after all, he said, it was summer when he was asked to do so.
+When asked if he had ever taken the time to fully read Of Pandas and People, the reference book on intelligent design available for students in the Dover library, Linker responded “no”–after all, he said, it was summer when he was asked to do so.

 Had Linker ever even heard of intelligent design before the current controversy in Dover?
 Again, no.